cdrummey216/whoami/README.md

 Variable answers occur in inverse pairs.
 For example, "I am a man" shares equal value, in context, to "I am not a man."
 The value of a vairable answer is determined by the identity it describes.
 For example, the value of the variable answer of "I am a student" differs between the PHD candidate and a child waiting for the recess bell.
 In this way, *the value of any variable answer is only relevant to the other variable answers describing the same identity.* In effect, this means that the "I" is the arbiter of their identity because values are assigned to variable answers by that arbiter.

 A variable answer that defines an identity is self-similar due to the fact that the identity it defines ("I") remains the same while being defined ("I am *x*.").
 At any scale, a variable answer is a representation of the identity.
-The initiator and generator concept from fractals is useful to describe variable answers.
-The initiator, or starting shape, is "I am" which represents the entirety of the identity.
-The generator, or scaled copy of the initiator, is the following descriptors or definitions that are appropriate given the context of the question.

 # IDENTITY AS A FRACTAL SET
 Each identity can be regarded as a fractal set, or a never ending pattern of variable answers in response to the question "Who are you?" or "Who am I?"